Durham Public Schools Foundation

 - Personal protective equipment, air purifiers, and safe indoor seating to support safety in the classroom,

 - Wireless headsets, microphones, and document cameras to support teachers delivering hybrid learning (online and in the classroom),

 - Snack carts, relaxation areas, and other wellness opportunities to support students and teachers during this challenging time.

 This grant supported Snack Cart Mondays, Lunch Box Fridays, and outdoor relaxation space for staff.

 This grant supported wireless microphones to project teachers’ voices and air purifiers for each classroom.

 Fayetteville Street Elementary

 With grant funding, the school was able to purchase outdoor seating equipment and outdoor classroom kits including picnic tables, benches, dry erase boards, markers, and portable whiteboards.
-Volunteers from the Creekside Cards Community Service Organization assisted with table assembly.
+Volunteers from the Creekside Cares Community Service Organization assisted with table assembly.